h2oai/h2o-tutorials/tutorials/glrm/glrm-tutorial.md

 ## Example 2: Compressing Zip Codes

-For our second example, we will be using two datasets.
+For our second example, we will be using two data sets.
 The first is compliance actions carried out by the U.S. Labor Department's [Wage and Hour Division (WHD)](http://ogesdw.dol.gov/views/data_summary.php) from 2014-2015.
 This includes information on each investigation, including the zip code tabulation area (ZCTA) at which the firm is located, number of violations found, and civil penalties assessed.
 We want to predict whether a firm is a repeat and/or willful violator.
 In order to do this, we need to encode the categorical ZCTA column in a meaningful way.
 One common approach is to replace ZCTA with indicator variables for every unique level, but due to its high cardinality (there are over 32,000 ZCTAs!), this is slow and leads to overfitting.

 Instead, we will use GLRM to condense ZCTAs into a few numeric columns representing the demographics of that area.
-Our second dataset is the 2009-2013 [American Community Survey (ACS)](http://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?src=bkmk) 5-year estimates of household characteristics.
+Our second data set is the 2009-2013 [American Community Survey (ACS)](http://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?src=bkmk) 5-year estimates of household characteristics.
 Each row contains information for a unique ZCTA, such as average household size, number of children, education level and ethnicity.
 By transforming the WHD data with GLRM, we not only address the speed and overfitting issue, but also transfer knowledge between similar ZCTAs in our model.

 #### Condensing Categorical Data

-###### Initialize the H2O server and import the ACS dataset.
+###### Initialize the H2O server and import the ACS data set.
 	library(h2o)
 	h2o.init()
 	pathToACSData <- "/data/h2o-training/glrm/ACS_13_5YR_DP02_cleaned.zip"